-Leasing demand is driven by food and beverage retailers, as well as those attempting to capitalise on increased consumer demand for health and wellness products.
+Leasing demand is currently being driven by food and beverage operators, as well as those attempting to capitalise on increased consumer demand for health and wellness products.
 For example, multi-brand ‘athleisure’ retailers like JD Sports and Footlockers have entered the market in recent years in response to this trend.
 Retail demand, in general, is forecast to rise marginally in the short-term due to increased tourism.

 Industrial and factory space

 Rents for warehouse space stabilised in 2018, following two years of consecutive decline.
 This suggests the market may have bottomed out, with warehouse rents currently averaging $1.25/ft2.

 Island-wide supply of warehouse space is expected to increase in 2019 on the back of a positive outlook for the Singaporean economy, before tapering off in 2020.

 Factory rents fell by 9% in 2018 on the back of increased supply.
 They now average $1.70/ft2.
 Organisations in the semiconductor, petrochemical, and logistics industries dominate the Singapore factory market.

 How we can help